-- Sugar – cranberries need sugar.
+- Sugar – Non-negotiable.
+Cranberries need it.

 This is actually better after it sits for a day, so you can make it in advance and forget about it.
 It also makes the leftovers even better.